 So, you need to have a target.
 Don't pick something too small and beat yourself up because you can't hit it.
 Start with a magazine or the jacket you left lying on the floor when you came to work.
 Anything will do, really, but do place your target about 10 or 15 feet from your perch.
 You can work on distance once you get the hang of it.

 Now for the mechanics.
 Face your target with your rod tip pointed at about 10 o'clock.
 Hold your "lure" in your left hand loosely.
 It is essential to hold it no more than two or three inches in front of your reel and close to it.
 One of the biggest mistakes is having too much line.

 At the same time, have the butt of your rod close to, but not touching your stomach.

 Regardless, do it till you get it right.
 Practice.
-Practice at least until you can hit something as big as a gallon bucket at 20 feet without backlashing every time.
+Practice until you can hit something as big as a gallon bucket at 20 feet without backlashing every time.
 Then, try it at the lake.
 Your buddy will be impressed, and so will the bass.

 All the high-dollar gear and dozens of lures you own are tools.
 We use techniques to accomplish a desired end result by utilizing those tools.
 Pitching is one of the most essential techniques you will ever use while bass fishing.
 Don't go to the lake without at least knowing the fundamentals of how to utilize this skill.